yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 #### 1. Pre-process the Data Set (normalization, grayscale, etc.)

-The preprocessing process consists of:
+The preprocessing process consists of the following steps:

-- Converting to grayscale: It helps to reduce training time, which was nice when a GPU wasn't available.
+- Converting the RGB images to grayscale images.
+The color information in the traffic signal is not the key part to classify the traffic sign.
+Therefore, transfering the color image can helps to reduce the size of the input data and then reduce the training time.

-- Normalizing the data to the range (-1,1) - This was done using the line of code X_train_normalized = (X_train - 128)/128.
-This is because having a wider distribution in the data would make it more difficult to train using a singlar learning rate.
-Different features could encompass far different ranges and a single learning rate might make some weights diverge.
+- The image data has been normalized so that the data has approximately mean zero and equal variance.
+For this project, the (pixel - 128)/ 128 is used to approximately normalize the image data.
+However, we can see that the mean value is not exactly zero (about -0.35), but is close to zero.
+The normalization will help to ensure different features have similar range, which will make the training process easier to converge under a given learning rate.

 ```python